Frequently Asked Questions

 What are your fees?

 Fees are based on the needs of the client.
-We do have pricing packages, but can also negotiate price based on your particular situation.
-Please be aware that additional fees may be included for incidentals such as lodging, vehicle rentals (for off road areas), etc. It is more cost effective to hire a photographer who can use drones and handheld cameras as opposed to hiring two separate photographers.
+We do have pricing packages, but can also negotiate prices based on your particular situation.
+Please be aware that additional fees may be included for incidentals such as lodging, vehicle rentals (for off-road areas), etc. It is more cost-effective to hire a photographer who can use drones and handheld cameras as opposed to hiring two separate photographers.

-Why should I use a FAA certified drone operator?
+Why should I use an FAA-certified drone operator?

-The FAA requires that anyone who receives compensation for pictures or videos taken from a drone, must have their Remote Pilot Certification (Commercial Flights).
+The FAA requires that anyone who receives compensation for pictures or videos taken from a drone must have their Remote Pilot Certification (Commercial Flights).
 This is commonly referred to as "Part 107."
-Compensation is any form of payment, and does not have too specifically be money.
-In addition, North Carolina also requires that anyone who operates for compensation, must have a NC remote operators certification.
+Compensation is any form of payment and does not have to specifically be money.
 Greg South Photography is in compliance with federal and state regulations.
-The FAA can fine non licensed drone operators who receive compensation, and also the client who hires them.
+The FAA can fine non-licensed drone operators who receive compensation, and also the client who hires them.
 Not small fines either.
 The FAA has issued fines ranging from $40,000.00 to $1.9 million to realtors who used unlicensed drone operators.
-They also issued a fine for $182,000.00 to a drone operator who was unlicensed and flying commercially.
+They also issued a fine of $182,000.00 to a drone operator who was unlicensed and flying commercially.

-There is a lot of responsibility in flying a drone, and hiring a licensed operator ensures that training, knowledge and experience are fully utilized.
-This protects everyone who are directly and indirectly involved in the photo shoot.
+There is a lot of responsibility in flying a drone and hiring a licensed operator ensures that training, knowledge, and experience are fully utilized.
+This protects everyone who is directly and indirectly involved in the photo shoot.